goby-garden/goby-database/notes.md

     * For class design, I can take advantage of SQLite transactions to provide a brute force way of letting you discard all changes and roll back to a saved state.
 Maybe the interface can give you some way of “committing” changes, or a way of entering “transaction mode”

 - Another thing to consider/look into: is there a way I could integrate this with git somehow, and have a sort of brute-force undo-redo powered by rolling back changes at the raw data level?
 Reminds me of that thing that happens when you open an indesign file and get a second, temporary file.
 Could I somehow track changes while you work and live commit them?

 ---

+### Commands

+With my new typescript and package export setup I have some new commands for development, which maybe I ought to record here:

+- `npm run build`: runs the typescript compiler on all the files in `src`, adding them to `dist`.
+- `npm run test [test name]`: this is my system for putting all my tests in one file, `sandbox.ts`, and passing in a string parameter with the name of the test to run.
+My tests so far:

+    - `in-memory`: some general tests of goby’s capabilities in an in-memory database
+    - `groceries`: this generates a timestamped project file with recipe and ingredient classes.
+I’ve been using this test and exporting the file to use as the foundation for my interface development
+    - `unit-relation-matching`: my first “unit test”, verifying that one of my more complex utility functions returns expected outputs in a variety of scenarios.

+---